walber/simple-web-scraper/README.md

     def _callback(self, page_src):
-        """Call the scrape function on page source and closes the view""" self._scraper.scrape(page_src)
+        """Call the scrape function on page source and close the view""" self._scraper.scrape(page_src)
         self.view.close()

     def _on_load_finished(self, successfully):
-        """Retrieve the page source a pass it the default callback""" if successfully:
+        """Retrieve the page source and pass it to the default callback""" if successfully:
             self.view.page().toHtml(self._callback)
         else: